icebert04/Samurai-DEX/README.md

 # Introducing Samurai DEX

 Samurai warriors remain symbols of **discipline**, **courage** and **honor**.
 And in tribute to these great Japanese fighters...
-I named my decentralized exchange in their name.
+I titled my decentralized exchange in their name.

 With **Samurai DEX**, users can swap, earn, vote using this platform.
 The protocol facilitiates automated transactions between cryptocurrency tokens on the Ethereum blockchain.